gextyr/powerbivisual_fullcalendar/README.md

     * .pbviz file written to the dist folder

 # Columns
-* Identity - currently not used (may be removed)
+* Identity - ideally unique - used as drillthrough filter
-* Grouping - (in development) used to group tasks into swimlanes
+* Grouping - used to group tasks into swimlanes
 * Title - controls text displayed in event
 * Color - controls the color of the event (currently requires HEX color)
 * Start - controls start date of event
 * End - controls end data of event
+* Image - url (or base64 encoded image) to display in-line with the title
 * Tool Tips - currently not used (will be used for tooltips)

 # Tips